 Eligible applicants meeting the selection criteria will be considered in mid-January, and scholarship offers will be sent via UAC.
 Please refer to the terms and conditions below for more information.

-The Sydney Scholars Awards on Equity and Hardship Grounds are valued at $6000 per annum, and are awarded from one year up to five years (including combined undergraduate degrees).
+The Sydney Scholars Awards on Equity and Hardship Grounds are valued at $6000 per annum, and are awarded for the normal full time duration of your degree (including combined undergraduate degrees).

 Note: If you are offered a Sydney Scholars Award, you may defer it for up to two years.

 a.
 The University of Sydney Scholars Awards are awarded to school leavers with an excellent performance in the NSW Higher School Certificate Examination or equivalent who:

 II. apply for a University of Sydney undergraduate degree in the year they undertake the NSW ATAR or equivalent;